iworks/fleet/readme.txt

 == Changelog ==

+* Added ability to show English version of regatta title.
 * Added ability to add base fleet styles.
 * Added ability to add wide body class (compatibility with 2020 theme).
 * Added ability to choose country or countries for whole plugin.